DominicKlukas/gradschool/obsidian/FirstVault/technical_library/Papers/2025_Assran_VJEPA2.md

 - Classify objects and actions in the videos (Attentive Probe Training)
 - Action-Conditioned Post-Training (Planning and Robot Manipulation)

-- V-JEPA 2 is the energy model discussed in the paper, which can tell how likely it is that a video y is the completion of a video x.
+- V-JEPA 2 is the energy model discussed in the paper [[2022_LeCun_JEPAMotivationAPathTowardsAutoMI]] , which can tell how likely it is that a video y is the completion of a video x.
 (Self-supervised model).
 Recall that it does so by training an embedding space for x and y, and training a function that compares the two that takes in some latent variable (which encodes higher level decisions).
 The way it makes that comparison is by making a prediction of the embedded variable $s_{y}$ given the embedded variable $s_{x}$.
 ## 2. Pretraining Phase
 V-JEPA 2 is trained as follows:
 $$